 If your pet was injured, harmed, or even killed by a medical device that was used during their treatment, but the veterinarian or staff used the device at a correct professional standard, it may be worth inquiring about a claim against the product manufacturer.

 We encourage clients who do not want to undergo a claim to report their veterinarian to the right authorities.
-You can file a complaint with the Department of Regulatory Agencies.
+You can file a complaint with your state’s professional licensing department or agency.
 Filing a complaint will get the attention of the right agencies, who can perform investigations into the veterinarian in question’s practice.
 Depending on what the investigation finds, the vet can receive disciplinary actions, including fines or a suspension of their license to practice.

 Even if the investigation does not result in any disciplinary action for the vet in question, your complaint will remain on record in the event that another individual chooses to take action against them in the future as well.